opencafe/datium/README.md

-Awsome DateTime package ever written in PHP, with clean design pattern and generalization support in calendar and translation, which makes Datium powerful and simple.
+Awesome DateTime package ever written in PHP, with clean design pattern and generalization support in calendar and translation, which makes Datium powerful and simple.

 * Simplicity in code and logic
 * Expandable in every part